hupkit/hupkit/docs/commands/repo-create.md

 This creates the "hupkit" repository in the "hupkit" organization.
 To create a private repository (may require a paid plan) use the `--private` option.

+> [!TIP]
-**Tip:** Since HuPKit v1.2 use the `split-create` command to automatically create repositories for split targets.
+> Since HuPKit v1.2 use the `split-create` command to automatically create
+> repositories for split targets.

 # Special options